quicwg/base-drafts/draft-ietf-quic-transport.md

 The payload of an Initial packet includes a CRYPTO frame (or frames) containing a cryptographic handshake message, ACK frames, or both.
-PING, PADDING, and CONNECTION_CLOSE frames are also permitted.
+PING, PADDING, and CONNECTION_CLOSE frames of type 0x1c are also permitted.
 An endpoint that receives an Initial packet containing other frames can either discard the packet as spurious or treat it as a connection error.

 The first packet sent by a client always includes a CRYPTO frame that contains the start or all of the first cryptographic handshake message.
 The first